-Claire Connelly is a Researcher at Rebuilding Macroeconomics, hosted by the National Institute of Economic and Social Research, a visiting academic at the Institute for New Economic Thinking in Oxford, an honorary academic at the University College London, and a research fellow at the Global Institute for Sustainable Prosperity.
+Prior to her current appointment, Claire was a researcher at Rebuilding Macroeconomics, once hosted by the National Institute of Economic and Social Research, now a part of the Institute for Global Prosperity at University College London (UCL) where she was an honorary academic, a visiting academic at the Institute for New Economic Thinking in Oxford, and a research fellow at the Global Institute for Sustainable Prosperity.

 Connelly has conducted interviews with distinguished practitioners at institutions and universities, including the Bank of England, the UK Treasury, and the Office of National Statistics, the University of Oxford, the University of Cambridge, the London School of Economics, and the University College London with the purpose of discovering what data is available, how it could be more accessible, what data could be collected in the future, and how it could be used.

-Connelly has also been conducting research on heterodox economics for several years, identifying key information that has been omitted from orthodox economics and the impact these omissions have had on policy prescriptions and individual financial decisions for an as yet unpublished book.
+Connelly has also been conducting research on heterodox economics for several years, identifying key information that has been omitted from orthodox economics and the impact these omissions have had on policy prescriptions and individual financial decisions.
 Much of her work is interested in comparing and contrasting the way the economy operates to how economic issues are communicated publicly.
 She was appointed as a Research Fellow at the Global Institute of Sustainable Prosperity during this time, an independent public policy think-tank dedicated to the promotion of interdisciplinary research in the service of an improved quality of life for all members of society.

 Connelly holds a Bachelor of International Studies from the University of New South Wales focusing on globalisation and politics & international relations, and a Graduate Diploma of Journalism from the University of Technology Sydney